jedi-Knight/paranuara-api-challenge-solution/README.md

         * [3.
 API endpoint to get the name and age of one person and the fruits and vegetables they like](#3-api-endpoint-to-get-the-name-and-age-of-one-person-and-the-fruits-and-vegetables-they-like)
 * [To Run Tests](#to-run-tests)
 * [Code Overview](#code-overview)

+## Introduction
+This repo is a solution to an open source API challenge problem statement which can be found on GitHub.
+A fork of the problem statement GitHub repo is available here: https://github.com/jedi-Knight/Python-backend-API-challenge The following contents of this readme describe the solution.

 ## Dependencies
 1. Docker version 18.09.3.